 Michael McEwan speaks to Ryan Fleming about growing up with a 'hidden disability'.

 Published in Iriss.fm on 21 Jun 2017

 Jaynie Mitchell, Director at Inspiring Inclusion (Scotland) shares the experience of her own family of accessing appropriate services and support for her son who was diagnosed with autism as a child.

-Values into Action Scotland promotes rights and equality for people with learning difficulties and individuals on the autistic spectrum.
-In this episode Michael McEwan of Able Radio first talks to David Ross about how his work as a Quality Checker helps people bring more choice and control into their lives.
-Then Catherine Hurrell talks about a project to develop modern apprenticeships for young people on the autistic spectrum.
+Michael McEwan talks to David Ross about how his work as a Quality Checker helps people bring more choice and control into their lives.

-Supporting people with learning disability into work.
-Michael McEwan of Able Radio in conversation with Emma Hill about the East Project in East Renfrewshire.
-The project is run by Enable Scotland to support people with disabilities into employment.
+A conversation between Michael McEwan and Emma Hill about the East Project in East Renfrewshire - a project run by Enable Scotland to support people with disabilities into employment.